 \end{lemma}

-Once a uniform bound in $H^n(M,g_0)$ is achieved for every fixed time interval $[0, T]$, by the Sobolev inequality it is easy to show that $u$ is pointwise bounded along our flow in $[0, T]$.
-This result will then be used to prove uniformly boundedness in higher orders.
+Note that if the solution $u(t)$ to the flow is uniformly bounded in $H^n(M )$ for every fixed time interval $[0, T_0]$, then by Sobolev's inequality it is easy to show that along the flow $u(t)$ is also pointwise bounded in $[0, T_0]$.
+Therefore we have the following simple corollary.